dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/automating-css-and-javascript-minification-in-aspnet-mvc-5-with-powershell.md

     Compress-CssFile -CssFilePath $_
 }</code></pre>

-This script is ready to work now.
-Implementing the same for JavaScript files is trivial from here.
+This script is ready now.
+Implementing the same functionality for JavaScript files is trivial.
 Simply copy the `MinifyCss.ps1` file and rename it to `MinifyJavaScript.ps1`.
 Change the implementation to point to the public [JavaScript Minifier](https://javascript-minifier.com/) API and change the file extensions from `.css` to `.js`.

 ## Calling PowerShell scripts from an ASP.NET post-build event